 Sometimes, you want to sort your visual using a different field or other criteria.
 For example, you might want to sort by month (and not in alphabetical order) or you might want to sort by entire numbers instead of by digit (example, 0, 1, 9, 20 and not 0, 1, 20, 9).

 In some cases, you may be able to sort the visual the way you'd like, for example, by month.
 But if not, it may be because the dataset behind the report needs some tweaking.
-Here are several solutions:
+Ask the report designer to update the dataset.

 More about Visualizations in Power BI reports.